faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

 The second point is that the volume of failures is low.
 The iMac Pro is a low volume computer compared to the MacBook Pro so the problem most likely could have been seen during iMac Pro production but wasn't due to it being a low probability failure.

-We see the problem is never during boot up, orderly shutdown, heavy usage.
+We see the problem is never during boot up, orderly shutdown, or heavy usage.
 This is interesting because during hardware validation computers are generally stress tested to shake out problems.
 They are not normally left in a sleep state to see if they still perform wake up functions.
 Therefore, it is possible that there is a testing strategy gap.

 Replacement hardware still has the same problem for customers.
 This is a helpful sign because it shows the stability of the defect.
 Over time, Apple will collect computers known to have the problem, so their faulty batch of computers, to do validation on, improves dramatically.